Crash Bandicoot (character): Reception

 Crash has been identified by gaming publications as one of the best and most iconic video game characters.
 In 2024, a poll conducted by BAFTA with around 4,000 respondents named Crash Bandicoot as the fifteenth most iconic video-game character of all time.
 However, he was also included on IGNs 2009 list of top video game characters who should be retired; IGN editor Colin Moriarty, describing such an event to be a "mercy killing", stated that his games add little to innovate the series over the years, rendering the character useless.
+In 2017, the character's signature "whoa!" exclamation inspired internet memes incorporating his yelp into songs and video game music.